crate/cloud-reference/docs/subscription-plans.rst

   significant storage, memory, and computation capacity.
 The General Purpose plan can also currently be scaled between three scale units, each adding (or subtracting) one DTU.

+* The **IO Optimized** plan is, as the name suggests, optimized for write and query speed.
+It offers double the capacity for inserts and queries per second of the **General Purpose** plan, but does not increase storage capacity.

+* The **Storage Optimized** plan is, by contrast, suited for use cases that are primarily about (warm) storage and have less emphasis on querying.
+It offers half the insert and query capacity of the **General Purpose** plan, but four times the storage capacity.

 .. _subscription-plans-dtus: